Skip to Content

 • Waterproof Carbon ATD Drag System

-The Daiwa Saltist reel is also a good choice if you are looking for a durable reel to accompany your favorite surf casting rod.
-Keep in mind that once you get to the model 4000 and above, the weight of these reels starts to get significant.
+The Daiwa Saltist reel is also a good choice if you want a durable reel to accompany your favorite surf casting rod.
+Remember that once you get to model 4000 and above, the weight of these reels starts to increase significantly.

 But that is where some of the durability comes in.
 The model 4000 sports an aggressive 39.9″ retrieve rate using a 5.7:1 gear ratio and weighs in at 15 oz.